 From the incredible architectural masterpieces to its rich and sophisticated culture, there is plenty to discover about Vienna, Austria and its locals.
 My roommate and I thought we were unlucky because of the rain during our stay but in the end we found it only added to the fairytale-esque of the city.
 We had an amazing time wandering the streets of the city and getting lost in the parks and gardens.
+If you are lucky enough to visit in the winter, you will be put in the holiday spirit with mulled wine from the beautiful Christmas markets.
 We hope this travel guide will help you create your own list of what to explore in this magical city.

 Before You Go:

-When to go: April-October (However, there are great Christmas markets and activities here in December)
+- When to go: April-October (However, there are great Christmas markets and activities in December)

-Getting around: You can buy one-way tickets at any U-Bahn station or the purchase a Vienna Card gives you unlimited public transport use for 24, 48 or 72 hours along with many other benefits.
+- Getting around: You can buy one-way tickets at any U-Bahn station or a Vienna Card gives you unlimited public transport use for 24, 48 or 72 hours with some benefits.

 Things to Do: